adamingwersen/blog/_posts/2016-07-13-Jekyll-and-Github.markdown

 ---
 layout:     post
-title:      "Qucik and Free: Create a blog"
+title:      "Quick and Free: Create a blog"
 subtitle:   "With Jekyll and Github Pages"
 date:       2016-07-12
 author:     "Adam"